You don’t want Thanksgiving 2021 to be remembered as “The Year Everybody Except the Vegetarians Got Salmonella.”

 Maybe your mom didn’t have one (mine didn’t) and nobody got sick.
 We were all just lucky.
 Bacteria can survive an internal temperature of up to 140 degrees.

 Check for doneness by inserting the food thermometer into the thickest parts of the breast, thigh and wing joint.
-Also put it into the center of the stuffing.
+Also, put the thermometer into the center of the stuffing.
 The temperature in each of these spots must reach 165 degrees or more.

-After a great Thanksgiving dinner it’s pleasant to linger at the table, reminiscing about previous holidays and having maybe just a smidge more pumpkin pie.
+After a great Thanksgiving dinner, it’s pleasant to linger at the table, reminiscing about previous holidays and having just a smidgen more pumpkin pie.